This is another fine, fitting khunoinian torpedoeing of minimal rationality.

 If a judge holds a conversation with a man and a Honeywell thermostat, but he can tell them apart, then the thermostat fails the test.
 It does not think.

 What you're saying about machines and the capacity of thought is either false (when a thermostat is subject to the Turing test and fails it instantly) or what you are saying is trivially true (by elastically redefining what "thinking" is into a parody).
 Under the rule of the Turing test - for a machine to think, its language mastery/competence cannot be distinguishable from a human.
 "Low-level intentionality" does not count as thinking.

 Though Honeywell thermostats have been known - on occasion - to be scintillating conversationalists, they - for the most part - go-about verbalizing: "It's too hot in here!
 Turn me down!
 Turn me down!".

 A thermostat lacks representational states.
-It does not posses what it takes to represent concepts, objects, states, percepts, truth-values, etc, i.e. a conscious mind.
+It does not have what it takes to represent concepts, objects, states, percepts, truth-values, etc, i.e. a conscious mind.
 A thermostat is no more than a physio-chemical feedback device.
-If feedback devices "have representational states", then we would have to classify stars as having far more robust representational states - than thermostats.
+If feedback devices "have representational states", then we must classify stars as having far more robust representational states - than thermostats.
 For instance, the gravity inside a star "tries" to contract the star.
 The radiant energy pressure, generated by thermo-nuclear reactions inside the star, "tries" to blow it apart.
 In functional stars, gravity and radiant energy counteract one another - though neither uniformily nor stably over the lifetime of the star.
 When fuels, available for fusion deplete, the star loses radiant energy pressure, and gravity crunches it down to a fractional cinder of itself.
 In massive stars, fusion re-occurs with higher mass number atoms than hydrogen - due to gravity crunching the higher mass number atoms to fuse.
 Once again, the diameter of the star swells outward by radiant energy pressure.